 2. Successive plantings

 This is a not-so-secret trick to productive gardens.
 Many types of veggies have a life span or after a while get so full of bad bugs that it is best to start over.
 The trick is to remember to start the successive plantings!
 Whether you write it on a calendar or enter it as a reminder in your smartphone, you will probably need to remind yourself.
 I know I do and I am in my garden every single day!
 What can you plant successively?
 Just about anything that has fewer days to maturity than we have to the middle of October.
 Summer squash, beans, carrots (I plant them monthly all year long!), beets, radishes, corn, annual herbs like basil, cucumbers and some melons.
-For instance, I have planted 3 crops of green beans so that I have lots to eat fresh this summer and hopefully enough to can.

 3. Prune it back

 Some veggies can be reinvigorated by tipping or pruning.
 I generally tip them (literally pinch the growth tips) or cut veggies back by 30% to reinvigorate them.
 I find they respond the best to pruning when done on milder days and make the cut just before a node (the intersection where the leave attaches to a stem) that has a bud growing out of it already.
 Make sure to fertilize when you do this!
 If it is too soon to fertilize then use a good liquid fertilizer (like MaxSea All Purpose) as a soil drench or foliar feed (sprayed on the leaves) for an instant pick me up.

 4. If it is done, rip it out!